easolhq/easolhq.github.io/docs/reference/objects/cart/cart_item.md

 # item.price

 The price of the cart item _not_ including any modifier selections and _not_ including any price reductions.
-This is returned as a fractional in the sub-unit of the current user's currency.
+This is returned as a fractional in the sub-unit of the current customer's currency.

 # item.product